openstack-archive/deb-python-pyngus/tests/python/README.md

 3. That's it!

-The unit tests may be run without tox, but your environment must be set up so that the module is able to be imported by the test scripts.
+The unit tests may be run without tox, but your environment must be set up so that the dingus module is able to be imported by the test scripts.
 For example, setting the PYTHONPATH environment variable to include the path to the build directory.

 [1] You can still run the tests without installing Proton.
 You can run the tests using a build of the Proton sources instead.
 In order